Document Type : Research article

 1- Department of Clinical Pharmacy, Faculty of Pharmacy, Shahid Beheshti University of Medical Sciences, Tehran, Iran.
 2- Pediatric Infections Research Center, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 Pediatric Infections Research Center, Shahid Beheshti University of Medical Sciences, Tehran, Iran

-3a- Department of clinical pharmacy, Faculty of pharmacy, Shahid Beheshti University of Medical Sciences, Tehran, Iran b- Emam Hossein Medical and Educational Center, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+a- Department of clinical pharmacy, Faculty of pharmacy, Shahid Beheshti University of Medical Sciences, Tehran, Iran b- Emam Hossein Medical and Educational Center, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 In a prospective observational, cross-sectional study in a university medical center in Tehran, Iran, 50 patients, who received vancomycin for more than 4 doses, were recruited and their trough vancomycin level was determined.
 The mean age and creatinine clearance of patients were 5.47 ± 4.24 and 87.5 ± 31.25, respectively.
 Eleven (22%) patients received vancomycin at 40 mg/kg/day (low dose) and 39 (78%) at 60 mg/kg/day (high dose).
 Considering trough goals of 10-14 and 15-20mg/L in low and high dose groups, serum levels in 91% (73% sub-therapeutics) and 85% (69% sub-therapeutics) of patients were not in recommended therapeutic range, respectively.

 This study has shown that current recommended vancomycin dosing regimens in pediatric patients (40-60 mg/kg/day), resulted in sub-therapeutic serum concentrations in our study population.